Leynse/SFINCS/docs/input_forcing.rst

 4) Make a combination, for instance use a spiderweb for the wind input and a spatially uniform rain-input.
 When combining, test whether the forcing is as wanted since not all combinations might be possible.

-* TODO: describe netamuamvfile, netamprfile and netbndbzsbzifile
+* TODO: describe netamuamvfile, netamprfile and netbndbzsbzifile and pressure optoins

 **Spiderweb-input:**